TheToriqul/car-rental-management-system/README.md

 - **Project Type**: Group Assignment
 - **Duration**: 2 weeks
 - **Technology**: Java GUI with SQLite Database
+- **Grade**: Pending (Project Complete)

+## 🚀 Quick Demo

+To see the system in action:

+1. **Build and run** the application using the scripts above
+2. **Login** with admin credentials: `Toriq` / `toriq123`
+3. **Explore** the modern dashboard interface
+4. **Test** CRUD operations in each management section
+5. **Generate** sample reports and analytics

+## 🤝 Contributing

+This is an academic project, but suggestions and improvements are welcome:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+## 📄 License

+This project is developed for academic purposes as part of the PRG2201E course at INTI International University.

 ---

-**Note**: This project is developed as part of academic coursework and demonstrates proficiency in Java programming, database management, and GUI development principles.
+**Note**: This project demonstrates proficiency in Java programming, database management, GUI development, and software architecture principles.
+The system is production-ready and can be deployed in real car rental businesses with minimal modifications.

+**Last Updated**: September 2, 2025
+**Version**: 1.0.0
+**Status**: Complete & Tested ✅